millwardesque/sizzle/readme.md

 Setting: Space between multiple pieces of spaceships, finding doors to keep well-fed enough to find the re-entry vehicle.

 ## Required
-- Moving obstacles / platforms
 - Keep player from jumping off the side
+- Oxygen meter instead of timer / high scores
+- Oxygen meter depletes in air, charges on ground
 .
 Change player start position to be not middle of camera .
 Starfield background
 .
 Draw starfield background behind each level